-Governors for Senate elections mandatory rather than
+Governors for Senate elections mandatory rather

-discretionary, to ensure that synchronization of
+than discretionary, to ensure that synchronization

-House and Senate elections is maintained.
-The issue
+of House and Senate elections is maintained.
+The

-of writs for the election of senators, whether there is a half-Senate election or a double dissolution of Parliament, is to occur within 10 days after the expiry of senators terms or the dissolution of the Senate.
+issue of writs for the election of senators, whether

+there is a half-Senate election or a double dissolution of Parliament, is to occur within 10 days after the expiry of senators' terms or the dissolution of the Senate.
 (At present the 10 day period applies only following a double dissolution).

 New s.13 makes the substantive provision as to both the term of senators for the future and rotation of senators.
-It also includes transitional provisions in relation to existing senators.
+It also includes transitional provisions in relation to senators whose terms are due to expire on 30 June 1988 and those senators to be elected at the next election.